Facts About Our Work

-Since 1996, Food For The Poor has been working in El Salvador through several partners, including New Horizons For The Poor Foundation, The Order of Malta, Fundacion Salvadorena para la Salud (Salvadorian Foundation for Health) and Caritas.
+Since 1996, Food For The Poor has been working in El Salvador through several partners, including New Horizons For The Poor Foundation, Fundacion Salvadorena para la Salud (Salvadorian Foundation for Health) and Caritas.
 El Salvador has 42 active projects in El Salvador, including five agricultural, eight animal husbandry, two aquaponics, six educational, six housing and nine community development projects that have several components.

 - We have built 543 homes

 - Food For The Poor works with 10 children's homes in El Salvador

 More About Our Work

 Food For The Poor also serves El Salvador through donations of goods.
 Shipments to El Salvador include food, medicine, healthcare items, shoes, clothing, furniture, building materials and educational supplies.

-- As of August 2017, Food For The Poor has shipped 115 tractor-trailer loads of aid to the country.
+- In the first six months of 2018, Food For The Poor shipped 135 tractor-trailer loads of aid to the country.